 WHY HAVE A SELF AUDIT?

-There are over 13,000 hedge funds globally, and each fund undergoes a separate operational due diligence assessment for each investor.
+There are tens of thousands of alternative investment funds globally, and each fund undergoes a separate operational due diligence assessment for each investor.
 This is a time consuming and expensive endeavor for both the manager and each investor.
 PRISM provides funds with the option of undergoing one independent due diligence assessment that can be used by all of the fund’s investors.
 Serving as a gatekeeper, PRISM provides one comprehensive Annual Due Diligence Report that measures whether or not a fund meets today’s operational requirements.
 PRISM has set its approval guidelines to meet strict institutional standards.

 WHO NEEDS A SELF AUDIT?